 Spicy ground pork with mango, almonds, and cilantro.
-Served over rice.
-Ground pork picadillo recipe.
+Perfect over rice!

 - 1 lb ground pork (can substitute ground turkey, but add a bit of oil to the pan when cooking)

 - 1/3 cup thinly sliced onions